Tanmay0131/Git_Practice/readMe.md

 9. `git commit -m "message"`

-   Saves the staged changes with a commit message.
+   Saves the stages changes with a commit message.

+10. **Add a remote location for a repo**

+`git remote add origin <link to repo>`

+11. `git push`

+Sends local commits to the remote repository.